 The following steps will show you how to create a connection to the automation system under the channel unit "MPI".
 The data exchange will take place via this connection in Runtime.

-The channel "SIMATIC S7 Protocol Suite" is integrated in WinCC Explorer.
+The "SIMATIC S7 Protocol Suite" channel is inserted in WinCC Configuration Studio.

-1. Create a new connection under the channel unit "MPI":
+1. Create a new connection at channel unit "MPI".